-FIGURE 7.11.
-Each column of images corresponds to one position in the robot's path towards the target (a black-and-white checkerboard pattern hung on a pillar).
-The first column is at the robot's starting position, the last column is at the robot's finish position and the middle column is about midway between start and finish.
+Figure 14: Each column of images corresponds to one position in the robot's path towards the target (a black-and-white checkerboard pattern hung on a pillar).
+The first column is at the robot's starting position, the last-column is at the robot's finish position and the middle column is about midway between start and finish.
 At each position, the first row is the foveal image, the second row is the peripheral image.
 The third row is the sign of the longitudinal flow in the periphery image: these images are used to move the robot towards the target.
-The fourth row provides an external view of the robot at different positions along its path. present work : (i) a camera pointed at the target, which we denote as the fovea, and (ii) a large field-of-view camera pointed upwards in a direction orthogonal to the foveal camera, which we denote as the peripheral camera.
-Note that although the second camera obtains a view of just a portion of the periphery, this portion is sufficient to calculate the direction of heading (as indicated by e.g. the top portion of the different situations in Figure 7.10).
-The two cameras are held rigid with respect to each other.
+The robot starts off heading in a direction perpendicular to the direction of the target.

-The purpose of the foveal camera is to track the target such that the target is always in the center of the image.
-While the robot is in motion, and the target moves from the center of the image, the fovea is rotated to compensate for the target motion, thereby achieving fixation.
+thereby achieving fixation.
 The fovea is mounted on a turntable whose stepper motors are constantly servoed using the amount of slip of the target from the image center.
-The first column in Figure 7.11 shows the initial position of the robot, and the target being fixated.
+The first column in Figure 14 shows the initial position of the robot, and the target being fixated.
 The target in this case is chosen to be a simple pattern that can be easily tracked in order to maintain fixation.
 However, since the fixation is performed by a course-to-fine correlation scheme, the target could be any arbitrary textured pattern.

 The sign of the longitudinal flow provided by the peripheral camera is used to compute the direction of heading.
 Recall that for this particular camera arrangement, the peripheral camera provides sign of flow only in a circular patch around the North Pole.
-The problem of finding the direction of heading is reduced to the problem of locating the line that divides the positive flow from the negative flow at the North Pole; as was seen in Figure 7.10 this line rotates about the North Pole.
+The problem of finding the direction of heading is reduced to the problem of locating the line that divides the positive flow from the negative flow at the North Pole; as was seen in Figure 11 this line rotates about the North Pole.
 In practice, the orientation of this line is computed as the phase of the first harmonic of the flow pattern.
 As is standard, the phase is computed by first projecting the pattern onto two functions, a sine and a cosine, and then calculating the arctangent of the ratio of the two projections.

-The third row in Figure 7.11 shows the sign of the longitudinal flow at three different positions of the robot along its trajectory towards the target (white is one direction and black the opposite direction of sign).
-The first row of Figure 7.11 shows the images obtained from the fovea and the second row from the periphery at the three robot locations.
-The computed value of the direction of heading (w.r.t to the direction of gaze/target) at any given position of the robot is used to servo the robot to move towards its direction of gaze.
+The third row in Figure 14 shows the sign of the longitudinal flow at three different positions of the robot along its trajectory towards the target (white is one direction and black the opposite direction of sign).
+The first row of Figure 14 shows the images obtained from the fovea and the second row from the periphery at the three robot locations.
+The computed value of the direction of heading (w.r.t to the direction of gaze/target) at any given position of the robot is used to serve the robot to move towards its direction of gaze.
+Note that the last row of Figure 14 is noisy: the pattern does not consist of uniform white and black areas.
+This is expected since flow was computed at only one scale (as opposed to multi-scale), and since the scene texture was unfavorable (e.g. the blank ceiling).
+In the previous experiment with the 180 degree FOV images, the flow is extremely good owing to the controlled lighting, good texture and multi-scale flow algorithm.